tmorin/homecloud-ansible/README.md

 Each hosts must fulfilled the following constraints:

-- Operating System: Debian Stretch or Debian Buster
+- Operating System: Ubuntu > 18.4 and Debian > Stretch
 - CPU Architecture: amd64 or arm64
 - Memory: at least 2Go

 If `ceph` is enabled:

-- 1 available storage device by hosts ([more information there](https://docs.ceph.com/docs/master/cephadm/install/#deploy-osds))
+- 1 available storage block device by hosts ([more information there](https://docs.ceph.com/docs/master/cephadm/install/#deploy-osds))

 ## Dependencies

-The collection's roles can be dependent of the following ansible collection:
+The collection dependencies are bundled in [./requirements.yml](./requirements.yml).
 ```shell script
 ansible-galaxy collection install -r requirements.yml
 ```

-To build the Armbian images, the following dependencies are required:
+In order to build the custom Armbian images, additional dependencies are required:
 ```shell script
 apt-get install jq qemu-system-arm qemu-user-static
 ```

 ## Inventory

-The following inventory define a cluster of six nodes.
+The following inventory define a cluster of five nodes.

 All of them are parts of the Docker Swarm.
 The first three ones are managers of the swarm whereas the remaining ones are simple workers.

-The Ceph setup use the six nodes as well.
+The Ceph setup use the first three nodes.
-The first three nodes host the mon and mgr of the Ceph cluster whereas the last three nodes host the osd.

-Finally, the "decentralized" NAS uses the last to nodes.
+Finally, the "decentralized" NAS uses the last two nodes.

 ```yaml
 all: